Denver Post reporter struck in head, body with multiple projectiles during protests

-Denver Post reporter Alex Burness was hit by a pepper ball and foam projectiles while covering protests in downtown Denver on the evening of May 31, 2020.
-Later that night, a law enforcement officer trained a less-lethal rifle at Burness and Esteban Hernandez, a reporter for Denverite and Colorado Public Radio, after the two journalists had identified themselves as press.
+Denver Post reporter Alex Burness was hit by a pepper ball and foam projectiles while covering protests in Denver, Colorado, on the evening of May 31, 2020.

-The protests were sparked by a video showing a police officer kneeling on the neck of George Floyd, a black man, for eight minutes and 46 seconds during an arrest in Minneapolis on May 25.
+The protests were sparked by a video showing a police officer kneeling on the neck of George Floyd, a Black man, for 7 minutes and 46 seconds during an arrest in Minneapolis on May 25.
 Floyd was pronounced dead at a local hospital.

 Burness, who does not believe he was being singled out when he was hit, posted about the attack on Twitter, calling it the “most violent single moment I’ve covered over these four days.”